vadikko2/python-cqrs/README.md

 1. `Command Handler` executes the received command.
 The logic of the handler may include, for example, modifying the state of the domain model.
 As a result of executing the command, an event may be produced to the broker.
 > [!TIP]
 > By default, the command handler does not return any result, but this condition is not mandatory.
-2. `Query handler`
+2. `Query Handler` returns a representation of the requested data, for example, from the [read model](https://radekmaziarka.pl/2018/01/08/cqrs-third-step-simple-read-model/#simple-read-model---to-the-rescue).
+> [!TIP]
+> The read model can be constructed based on domain events produced by the `Command Handler`.

 ### Command Handler